 There are two equally important factors that you need to assess candidates against:

-According to the CIPD, over 90% of business owners agreed that recruiting the very best people they could each time that they have a vacancy, was probably the most influential aspect to future commercial growth.
+According to the CIPD, over 90% of business owners agreed that recruiting the very best people they could each time they have a vacancy, was probably the most influential aspect of future commercial growth.
 So why do we not approach the recruitment of staff appropriately?

 Do you and the organisation build a relationship with the best applicants?
 Were the best applicants invited in to tour the facility and meet other people as part of your onboarding process?

 Are you genuinely in touch with what the most important aspects are for candidates deciding on what new job to take in your sector?